HRH The Duke of Cambridge

 Julia Samuel MBE

 Julia Samuel is a psychotherapist specialising in grief, who has spent the last twenty-five years working with bereaved families.
 She has worked both in private practice and in the NHS at St Mary’s Hospital Paddington where she pioneered the role of maternity and paediatric psychotherapist.
-In 1994 she worked to help launch and establish Child Bereavement UK (founded as the Child Bereavement Trust), and as Founder Patron, continues to play an active role in the charity.
+In 1994 she helped launch and establish the charity, and, as Founder Patron, continues to play an active role.
 Julia was awarded an MBE in the 2015 New Year’s Honours list for services to bereaved children.
-Julia’s first book: Grief Works: Stories of Life, Death and Surviving, was published in 2017.
+Julia is the author of the best-selling book: Grief Works: Stories of Life, Death and Surviving.
+She is a Vice President of British Association for Counselling and Psychotherapy and is an Honorary Doctor of Middlesex University.

 British singer-songwriter and record producer Gary Barlow found worldwide fame as a member of Take That.
 Since forming in 1989, Take That have won eight BRIT awards, sold over 45 million records and over seven and half million concert tickets.